Mitigating risk and enhancing safety

 Although pharmacists are not dispensing medical cannabis at this time, many Canadians seek out health advice from their pharmacists.
 It is important for pharmacists to understand how their patients may use and access medical cannabis in order to provide effective medication management.
 CPhA is developing a suite of resources on medical cannabis to support pharmacists across the country.

-- NEW!
-How to Start the Conversation
+- How to Start the Conversation (Practice tool)

 - Cannabis for Medical Purposes Evidence Guide

-- CPhA Monograph on cannabis
+- CPhA Monograph on Cannabis in CPS and RxTx

 Reports and Research